GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_quality.md

     * Joseph Bonaparte Gulf, Northern Territory
     * Daly River, Northern Territory
     * Broad Sound, Queensland

 * The DEA Intertidal Extents layer classifies two categories of intertidal pixels.
-Rigorous methods and conservative thresholds are used to identify pixels that are highly likely to be intertidal and are classed as `high confidence intertidal` pixels.
-Pixels that are probably intertidal i.e those that meet most but not all of the qualifying criteria, are instead classified as `low confidence intertidal` pixels.
-These `low confidence intertidal` pixels are not included in our `elevation` and `exposure` datasets.
+Rigorous methods and conservative thresholds are used to identify pixels that are highly likely to be intertidal and are classed as "high confidence" intertidal pixels.
+Pixels that are likely to be intertidal (i.e those that meet most but not all of the qualifying criteria) are instead classified as "low confidence" intertidal pixels.
+These "low confidence" pixels are not included in our Elevation" and Exposure` datasets.
+Caution should therefore be applied when interpreting or using "low confidence" intertidal pixel data.

 ## Quality Assurance